gawertm/dsti-devops-project/README.md

 - I am using 5 different deployments with 1 to 3 Replicas and a ClusterIP added to the deployments (except the worker deployment as it doesnt need to be accessed)
 - For Postgres I am additionally using a Postgres PVC
 - For the conenction from the Server deployment to redis as well as to Postgres is done by storing environment variables about the ports, hosts and users
-- The Password for Postgres is stored in a Kubernetes Secret that was created by an imperative command (kubectl create secret generic)
+- The Password for Postgres is stored in a Kubernetes Secret that was created by the automated deployment

 ## Prod Deployment
-- for the Prod Deployment I am using GitHub Actions as a CI Tool
+- For the Prod Deployment I am using GitHub Actions as a CI Tool
-- as the hosting platform, I am using the Microsoft Azure Kubernetes Serveice (AKS)
+- As the hosting platform, I am using the Microsoft Azure Kubernetes Serveice (AKS)
-- for the deployment, I use a workflow.yml where all the build steps are defined
+- The main deployment pipeline is described in the workflow.yaml which essentially provides all the different build and deployment steps needed
-- the containers will be hosted in a private Azure Container Registry (ACR)
+- The containers will be hosted in a private Azure Container Registry (ACR), access is granted via a Service Principal

 ### Kubernetes Setup
-- ARM Template used as per documentation https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-rm-template
+- For the initial Kubernetes setup, a Microsoft ARM Template was used as per documentation https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough-rm-template
-- Due to Quota Limit, only 1 node cluster was deployed of size Standard_D4s_v3
+- Due to Quota Limit in the Azure Students subscription, only 1 node cluster could be deployed of size Standard_D4s_v3

 ### GitHub Action
 - I created a Service Principal for GitHub in azure with the following command: az ad sp create-for-rbac --name "GitHubSP" --role contributor --scopes /subscriptions/0bef94e0-e086-44d4-9dc7-be9a1cf2c728/resourceGroups/DSTI-DevOps-Project --sdk-auth